Onset

 • Clean, outlined and single-coloured iconography.

-In addition to the Moodboards, as we moved into the UI design of the website, I designed two versions of the homepage, each with their own colours and fonts.
+I then designed two versions of the homepage, each with their own colours and fonts.
 Client preferred Option 1 below, so that is what I moved forward with.

 Starting with the Homepage and some other key pages